 It is important to recognize the cultural context of student housing in China and understand that the amenities of the dorms may vary.
 Although some of these differences may take some getting used to, remember that cultural differences extend to all aspects of your experience abroad.
 Having realistic expectations for your term in Beijing will help you approach the study abroad experience with a positive attitude.

 Participants in the Beijing program remain registered as full-time students in the College.
-They take and receive credit for four courses: the three-course East Asian Civilizations sequence and the Chinese in Beijing course, taught by Renmin University language instructors.
+They take and receive credit for four courses: the three-course East Asia, Past and Present sequence and the Chinese in Beijing course, taught by Renmin University language instructors.
 The civilization sequence meets the College’s civilization requirement.
 Students who have already met this requirement may use these courses as electives.
 Their use, partial or total, in a program of study (major) must be approved by the undergraduate chair of the student’s respective major.
 The language course will normally count as an elective.
 Please note: this course is not keyed to Chicago’s Chinese language sequences and will not normally be usable toward Chicago’s language requirement.
 It is possible, however, for a program participant to sit for a Chinese placement examination after returning from Beijing and in this way continue the study of Chinese at Chicago (indeed this is very much encouraged).
 Course titles, units of credit, and grades are placed on the College transcript.

 Study abroad students pay regular College tuition, a program fee, and a nonrefundable study abroad administrative fee.
 The tuition and program fee are paid in conformity with the home campus payment schedule, and the nonrefundable study abroad administrative fee is submitted when accepting a place in a program.
 Precise figures for the Beijing program during the 2024-2025 year are listed below: